mamokin/ordinalsbot-poc/README.md

 API_KEY= api_key
 # go to https://cloud.walletconnect.com to get a new project
 NEXT_PUBLIC_PROJECT_ID= cloud.walletconnect.com
+# go to https://accounts.blockcypher.com/tokens to get a new token
+BLOCK_CYPHER_API_TOKEN= token
 ```

 Additionally, the "Dotenv Official +Vault" vscode extension has been added to the projects Workspace Recommendations.